IzanamiiDevv/TikTakToe/README.md

-# Tic Tac Toe Game
+# Tic Tac Toe Game.

 This is a Tic Tac Toe game created using HTML, CSS, JavaScript, Vite, and React.
 The game offers two modes: **vs AI** and **multiplayer**, allowing you to play against an AI opponent or with your friends.